Iddo77/RL-LLM/models/A2C-PPO-single-agent/README.md

 # Single-Agent RL Model Training for Atari Environments

 ## Introduction
 This README details the setup and usage for training and evaluating reinforcement learning models (A2C or PPO) on various Atari environments.
+Environments include BreakoutDeterministic-v4, PongDeterministic-v4, and Boxing-v4.
 The script utilizes the Stable Baselines3 framework for efficient RL training.

 ## Features
 - Training and evaluation with A2C and PPO algorithms.